Using “gifts” as a way to promote a message, personality or a business is not an invention of the “Modern World”.

 According to the Branding Magazine “By the 1970s, there was a real explosion of the use of promotional merchandise” in England.

-In the XXI century promotional products have survived the internet, and the “Digital Marketing Era”, but why is that?
+In the XXI century promotional items have survived the internet, and the “Digital Marketing Era”, but why is that?

 Physical promotional products, like t-shirts, caps, pens, cups, keychains etc, work because of the popularity of said products and the thousands of impressions they produce during their lifetime.